segmentio/segment-docs/src/engage/audiences/index.md

 > If your audience includes historical data (Historical Backfill is enabled), editing an audience creates a new backfill task.
 The backfill task, and therefore the edit task, take longer to process if the audience is connected to a destination with rate limits.
 Rate-limited destinations dictate how fast Engage can backfill.
 View a list of [rate-limited destinations](/docs/engage/using-engage-data/#rate-limits-on-engage-event-destinations).

 > warning ""
 > It is not possible to edit an audience to convert it from real-time to batch, or vice-versa.
-If the computation type needs to be changed, you will need to recreate the audience with the appropiate conditions.
+If the computation type needs to be changed, you will need to recreate the audience with the appropriate conditions.

 ## Access your Audiences using the Profiles API